New York Has Three Major Airports – But Which One Fits Your Travel Plans Best?

 LaGuardia’s Achilles heel persists in ground access.
 No direct subway or rail connection exists – travelers rely on buses, taxis, rideshares, or private transfers.
 The M60 bus reaches Harlem and connects to subway lines, but factor 60-90 minutes for this option during rush periods.

 Newark Liberty International Airport operates from Newark, New Jersey, roughly 16 miles southwest of Midtown Manhattan.
 United Airlines treats Newark as a major hub, offering extensive domestic coverage and solid international connectivity, particularly to European destinations.
+Business travelers landing here often rely on a professional private transfer to skip the train-to-subway transfer and arrive directly at their meeting or hotel.

 The airport’s three terminals function efficiently for business travelers who prioritize straightforward navigation over architectural flourishes.
 Terminal C (United’s primary base) provides adequate lounges, reliable Wi-Fi, and the streamlined operations frequent flyers appreciate.
 TSA PreCheck and Clear programs move quickly here compared to JFK’s bottlenecks.